Codemaster777/MERN_GENAI_BSG/README.md

 # Smart Recipe Explorer - MERN Assignment

-This full-stack application was developed for the MERN Stack Intern assessment.
-The objective was to create a recipe manager where dishes can be searched and cooking instructions simplified using Generative AI.

 The **MERN stack** (MongoDB, Express, React, Node.js) was utilized for the core structure, and **Google's Gemini AI** was integrated to provide smart features.

 ## Project Features